Deciphering the global production network from cross-border firm transactions: Processing of underlying firm data

 Using GSCIP ownership data, we complete a process to agglomerate all firms to an 'owner-country' level.

+The reconciliation of subsidiaries within country is important as the underlying data has instances whereby a subsidiary of a multi-national imports a product which is then used by a separate subsidiary of the same multi-national.
+In this case the imported goods are transferred between the subsidiaries domestically (under the same owner umbrella), but we do not capture these transfers as our data contains only cross-border trade.
+For example, Cadberrys may import cocoa beans using one subsidiary and produce a chocolate bar using another subsidiary.

-To rationalise the inconsistent ownership hierarchy, we use GSCIP’s ownership hierarchy dataset which sets out (where available) the global ultimate owner of subsidiaries.
-For each firm-entity we climb the ownership hierarchical structure until we get to the highest level of ownership up to the point of operation (as we do not want to classify distinct firms i.e. Heinz and Duracell into a larger non-distinct owner such as Berkshire and Hathaway.)
-To do this we stop climbing the ownership hierarchy to a higher-level firm when that firm can be classified as a financial corporation.
+Transacting firms are reported at various levels within a company ownership structure; some may be wholly owned, while others might be a subsidiary of a multinational (or a subsidiary of a subsidiary … of a multinational).
+For each firm-entity we climb the ownership hierarchical structure, provided by GSCIP, until we get to the highest level of ownership up to the point of operation (as we do not want to classify distinct firms i.e. Heinz and Duracell into a larger non-distinct owner such as Berkshire Hathaway).
+To do this we stop climbing the ownership hierarchy when the next firm up is a financial entity or corporation.
+Approximately 5\% of firms are assigned a parent firm in this way.

-We also faced the issue of circular ownership - whereby a firm is owned by another one or more firms that are (at some tier) owned by the original firm - creating an infinite loop of ownership.
-To address this problem we break the circular ownership choosing one of the firms within the loop.

-The ownership information we rely on is non-uniform and relationships can be opaque.
-This process improved the information we have on the firm set - but is however not a perfect process.

-Once we have assigned subsidiaries to larger conglomerates we create a country-based version of each firm.
-So that, for example, a multinational firm that transacts to and/or from the UK would be treated as distinct to the same multinational that transacts to and/or from the US.